dcicmanec/AlzaRestApiApplication/README.md

 Paging configuration

-- To change number of records displayed on one page you can modify appSettings parameter 'PageSize' in Web.config
+- To change number of records displayed on one page you can modify appSettings parameter 'PageSize' <add key="PageSize" value="10" /> in Web.config